 The Ontario Energy Board will hold a public hearing

 The Ontario Energy Board (OEB) will hold a public hearing to consider the application filed by EPCOR.
-During the hearing, which could be an oral or written hearing, the OEB will question EPCOR on the request for a rate change.
+During the hearing, which could be an oral or written hearing, the OEB will question EPCOR on the request for a rate increase.
 The OEB will also hear questions and arguments from individuals that have registered to participate (called intervenors) in the hearing.
 At the end of this hearing, the OEB will decide what, if any, rate change will be allowed.

 The OEB is an independent and impartial public agency.
 It makes decisions that serve the public interest.
 Its goal is to promote a financially viable and efficient energy sector that provides customers with reliable energy services at a reasonable cost.